Facilities Inventory: Facility Naming

 25-character name

-Nickname
+Facility Nickname

 CU directory name

-This name matches the 30-character name and is only populated when a building is a primary location for staff within Tompkins County.
+This name matches the 30-character name and is populated only when a building is a primary location for staff within Tompkins County.

 Principles for Naming